PHASE IV LEARNING IN PLACE PLANS TO COVER MAY 18-JUNE 5

-For families who do not have access to the Internet, paper copies of Learning in Place plans will be available Monday, Wednesday and Friday at one of the “grab-and-go meal” distribution sites for students the week of April 6.
-These sites are open from 11 a.m. until 1 p.m.
-As a reminder, food service sites are: Booker T. Washington HS, P.B.
+For families who do not have access to the Internet, paper copies of Learning in Place plans will be available during the weeks of May 18th and May 25th.
+For the week of May 18th, packets can be obtained Monday, Wednesday and Friday at any of the 12 original “grab-and-go meal” distribution sites from 11 a.m. – 1 p.m.
+During the week of May 25, packet distribution will take place on Wednesday and Friday only as Monday is the Memorial Day Holiday.
+As a reminder, those meal distribution sites are: Booker T. Washington HS, P.B.
 Young ES, Azalea Garden MS, James Monroe ES, Suburban Park ES, Lake Taylor School, Coleman Place ES, Camp Allen ES, Oceanair ES, St. Helena ES, Norview ES, and Southside STEM Academy.
-For the week of April 13 (Spring Break), there will be no distribution of learning packets.
-Distribution will resume the week of April 20 on Tuesday and Thursday only.

-In addition to being available at the 12 "grab-and-go meal" distribution sites, paper packets may be picked up at your child’s school.
-However, parents/guardians MUST make an appointment via e-mail with their child’s principal.
+In addition to being available at the meal distribution sites, paper packets may be picked up at your child’s school.
+However, parents/guardians MUST make an appointment via e-mail with their child’s principal prior to reporting to the school.
 This is necessary because the state’s current restrictions only permit 10 individuals to gather in one space in a school setting at any one time.
-The most expedient way to obtain paper packets is to pick them up at the food distribution sites.

-All classroom teachers will maintain daily virtual office hours from 10 a.m. until 2 p.m. (weekdays only) for students and parents/guardians to reach out to them with questions (via e-mail, Class Dojo, etc.).
+All classroom teachers will maintain daily virtual office hours from 10 a.m. until 2 p.m. (weekdays only) for students and parents/guardians to reach out to them with questions and/or concerns (via e-mail, Class Dojo, etc.) regarding assigned learning activities.